 There are several restaurants on Palomino but Mino’s Rum Bar was my favorite.
 I did lose track of how many drinks I got…but that means it was a good vacation, right?
 After you hit up Mino’s for some drinks you can check out the mini golf course or play a round of Chess on the life-size chess board!

 If games aren’t your thing you can also go horseback riding on Palomino.
 There are several trail ride options and I believe they even have horse rides on the beach.
 This particular horse was not on Palomino but he was in Fajardo just down the street from the hotel.
-Horses are very common pets in Puerto Rico and a lot of people in the country still use them for transportation.
-Because of this, it’s very common to see them tied up on the side of the road.
+Horses are very common pets in Puerto Rico.
+In fact, a lot of people in the country still use them for transportation so it’s not uncommon to see them tied up on the side of the road.

 Keep in mind El Conquistador did suffer a lot of devastation during Hurricane Maria but they are already back in business and booking.
 The good thing is now room rates are as low as $199 /night in efforts to bring tourism back to this beautiful island!
 If you are interested in booking a stay here check out the hotels official website or click any of the linked images below!